-- Meets the minimum admission policies, as described above in this catalog, including Distance Education/Blended Program requirements. - Each applicant must meet with members of the Interview Team.
+- Each applicant must meet with members of the Interview Team.
 The members of the Interview Team will use a Candidate Interview Form and award selection points for the applicant's responses to the questionnaire and in the interview. - Selection points are also awarded for the admissions testing scores on the WONDERLIC SLE and WAST examinations. - Total selection points are calculated from the admissions testing scores, interview and questionnaire.
 Applicants are ranked based on the total score. - Applicants who have met the minimum admission requirements for an associate degree program and who have the highest selection ranking will be accepted for admission to the current cohort.
 Should an opening occur, the applicant who has the next highest number of combined points may be accepted for admission.
 If there are more than the required number of individuals qualified for admission in a given cohort, those who are not admitted to the current cohort will be considered for admission into a subsequent cohort.